jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 <img src="images/graphene_unit_cell.jpg" width=100> <img src="images/plus.svg" height=80> <img src="images/nh2_bbk_occ.jpg" width=60> <img src="images/rightarrow.svg" height=80> <img src="images/graphene_NH2_unit_cell.jpg" width=100> <img src="images/graphene_NH2_unit_cell_view2.jpg" width=100> <img src="images/rightarrow.svg" height=80> <img src="images/nanotubes_t=0_bbk.jpg" width=140> <img src="images/rightarrow.svg" height=80> <img src="images/nanotubes_t=100000_bbk.jpg" width=140>

-### Details and caveats
+### Details

 This example demonstrates a way to build carbon nanotubes with chemical groups attached to the surface at random locations using moltemplate.
 In this example, the carbon nanotubes are 2-D arrays of graphene unit cells which have been wrapped around the surface of a cylinder.
 A small fraction of unit cells (selected randomly) have a amine group (NH2) attached to one of the carbon atoms (shown above).
-This example uses the "new random" feature to select randomly from the two different versions of the graphene unit cell (with and without the attached amine group).
-The carbon atoms in the nanotubes are rigid, but the nanotubes are allowed to move.
+This example uses the "new random" feature to select randomly from the two different versions of the graphene unit cell (with and without the attached amine group), as shown in the pictures above.
+The carbon atoms in the nanotubes are rigid (as well as the nitrogen atoms which are directly bonded to them).
+However the nanotubes are allowed to move.

 #### There are no carbon-carbon bonds